wassim-bounaim/car-driver-distraction/README.md

 ---

-## 📄 License
+## License

 This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.

----

-📧 Contact

-For any questions or inquiries, feel free to reach out to me at [wass.bounaim@gmail.com].